-An athlete swimming over the course alone shall cover the whole distance to qualify.
-An athlete must remain and finish the race in the same lane in which they started.
+An Athlete swimming over the course alone shall cover the whole distance to qualify.
+An Athlete who does not complete the whole distance in accordance with the relevant Rules shall be disqualified.

+Subject to the following Rules, an Athlete must remain and finish the race in the same lane in which they started.

-If an athlete with a Vision Impairment, who has a Tapper for that event, surfaces in a lane not in use, the athlete shall be permitted to complete the race in that lane.
+If an Athlete with a Vision Impairment, who has a Tapper for that Event, surfaces in a lane not in use, the Athlete shall be permitted to complete the race in that lane.

-If an athlete with a Vision Impairment surfaces in a lane that is in use, it is preferable for the athlete to return to the correct lane.
-The Tapper may give verbal instructions, but only after clearly identifying the athlete by name to prevent distraction or interference to other athletes.
-If the athlete finishes the race in an occupied lane, without a foul, his result will be valid.
+If an Athlete with a Vision Impairment surfaces in a lane that is in use, it is preferable for the Athlete to return to the correct lane.
+The Tapper may give verbal instructions, but only after clearly identifying the Athlete by name to prevent distraction or interference to other Athletes.
+If the Athlete finishes the race in an occupied lane without a foul, their result will be valid.

-Interpretation: This table assist to clarify Rules 11.8.3, 11.8.3.1 and 11.8.3.2
+Interpretation: The following table assists to clarify Rules 11.8.3, 11.8.3.1 and 11.8.3.2.